nobabas/MTRN4231/README.md

 Due to the simipicty of the project, there are many improvements that can be made.

 The following below are some things that can be improved on for "Version 2.0":
-- End effector with different tools on it, where it can switch each tool in and out of use, with the capacity to dig and plant seed
+- End effector with different tools on it, where it can switch each tool in and out of use, with the capacity to dig and plant seed.
+A suggested design would be adding an auger bit as well as a tube to output water.
 - Another improvement is the making the path planning timing more efficient to reduce time delays.
 - A greater dataset could have been made for YOLO11 to ensure it is consistent in detecting all the objects required.
 - Instead of only using blue markers as it's main detection, it could also detect other items, such as plants or rocks in the soil.
+This would also enable crash avoidance and allow farmers to guide the robot through harsh terrains.

 ## Contributors and Roles
 * Minh: